-Additionally, reflection activities help us form a new vision for where we want to go next.
-That’s why you don’t know where you’re going until you know where you’ve been!
+Lastly, reflection activities help us form a new vision for where we want to go next.
+In other words, you don’t know where you’re going until you know where you’ve been!

 How do you do a personal end year review?

-There is no sharing of your personal end year review required.
-However, sometimes sharing our thoughts can help us process them, and having a trusted friend to encourage you and bounce ideas off of may also be helpful.
+- There is no sharing of your personal end year review required.
+However, sometimes sharing our thoughts can help us process them.
+Having a trusted friend to encourage you and bounce ideas off of may also be helpful, too.

 End of Year Questions to Ask Yourself during your Reflection

-First up, here are some question that will help you do a “year in review” and summarize the past year:
+First, let’s start with some questions that will help you do a “year in review.”
+This step is all about summarizing the past year: